-2. Black myrobalan or bibhitaki, an ingredient in Triphala, is a type of medicinal plant often used in Ayurveda, so you might see it also called as the Indian gooseberry.
+2. Black myrobalan or bibhitaki, an ingredient in Triphala, is a type of medicinal plant often used in Ayurveda, so you might see it also referred as the Indian gooseberry.
 It helps regulate cholesterol levels and keep muscle and bones healthy.

 3. If you want to use Triphala for weight loss - 3 different ways to take it (pick only one):

 - Use 2 tablets in a glass of water 30 minutes before breakfast and lunch.

 - Have one tablet with tomato juice or ginger tea during the day.